audreyfeldroy/cookiecutter-pypackage/README.rst

     $ cruft update  # uses configurations in the .cruft.json file

-Cruft can be configured to ignore template change to certain files, see https://timothycrosley.github.io/cruft/#updating-a-project.
+Cruft can be configured to ignore template changes to certain files, see https://timothycrosley.github.io/cruft/#updating-a-project.
 Potential files to
 ignore:

-* initial example files because we do not want to keep those
+* demonstration files, because they are meant to be erased
-* environment files and list of processes, list of tutorial notebooks since they natually are different between each bird
+* environment files and list of processes, list of tutorial notebooks since they naturally are different between each bird

 See cruft_skip_ example.